Invasive Non-Native Species (INNS)

 Threats and Solutions

-It is essential that invasive control work is maintained and vigilance is required to identify continued spread or new threats.
+It is essential that invasive control work is maintained and vigilance is required to identify the continued spread or new threats.

 Report a squirrel sighting – both red or grey!